All Episodes

 We will certainly be waiting to see the newspapers tomorrow.

-Now, and the difference here is very significant, and I think I've said this before to your listeners, is that the press is in a very awkward position on this, and always has been.
+Now, the difference here is very significant, and I think I've said this before to your listeners, is that the press is in an awkward position on this and always has been.

 They are constantly there, constantly vigilant, and if you don't believe that, wait for the next politician to really mess up in a way that they can address it and watch what they do.